aws-solutions-library-samples/guidance-for-building-a-high-performance-numerical-weather-prediction-system-on-aws/README.md

 Find our Weather HPC customer case studies at https://aws.amazon.com/hpc/customers/, under **Weather**.

-Doing all parts of this workshop should take approximately 4 hours.

-This workshop is designed for builders who want to learn more about running weather codes within AWS.
+This guidance is designed for builders who want to learn more about running weather codes within AWS.

 ![Surface temperature](static/images/0-surface_temperature.gif)

+## Features and benefits
+features and benefits go here
+### Use cases

+## Architecture overview
+Architecture Overview goes here

+### Architecture diagram
+*Figure 1 - Reference Architecture *

+### Architecture steps

+## AWS services in this Guidance
+Services used in this guidance

+## Plan your deployment
+### Costs
+Costs go here
+### Sample cost table

 ## Security
+Security info goes here

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.